 De Wine is one of more than a dozen artists and creative professionals working at 1001 W. 17th St., a blue-and-white series of studios that’s sometimes referred to as the “Oceanview Complex.”

 A few doors down, there’s Costa Mesa Ceramics Studio, founded by ceramist Lauren Pedersen.
-Throughout the day, professional and hobbyist potters, as well as children, drop in and spend hours spinning clay at the wheels or participating in a workshop or class.
+Throughout the day, professional and hobbyist potters, as well as younger people, drop in and spend hours spinning clay at the wheels or participating in a workshop or class.
 Selected works are for sale near the entrance of the studio.

 In Unit C, cartoonist and fashion designer Paul Frank and his associates are setting up a low-key studio space.
 In Unit A, 31Bits sells baskets, textiles, necklaces, bracelets and other accessories made by artisans in Uganda and Indonesia.
 31Bits operates under the principles of fair trade, handmade articles and safe working conditions.